The best BBC films to watch on iPlayer right now

 Subtitled The Nazi Trial of the Century, this docu-drama revolves around the capture and subsequent trial of one of the infamous principals of the Final Solution, Adolf Eichmann in 1961.
 Simultaneously, it shows the battle of TV producer Milton Fruchtman (Martin Freeman) and director Leo Hurwitz (Anthony LaPaglia) to get his trial televised.
 The men fought to ensure the evil of the Nazis would be shown to the world just as far-right politics once again began to stir.

 The film combines real footage from the original trial with the story of the TV production, lending it an authentic feel.
-With Sherlock star Martin leading the way, and fine support from the likes of Rebecca Front, it is a solid addition to important films about the Nazis that include Schindler’s List and Downfall
+With The Responder star Martin leading the way, and fine support from the likes of Rebecca Front, it is a solid addition to important films about the Nazis that include Schindler's List and Downfall

 Duration: 90 minutes